africa-covid-19-response-toolkit/api/README.md

 <!--
 title: 'AWS Serverless REST API example in NodeJS'
-description: 'This example demonstrates how to setup a RESTful Web Service allowing you to create, list, get, update and delete Todos.
+description: 'This example demonstrates how to setup a RESTful Web Service allowing you to create, list, get, update and delete Community.
 DynamoDB is used to store the data.'
 layout: Doc
 framework: v1
 platform: AWS